jSagvold28/ProFinance/account/TOS.md

 ## Use of the Service

 The Service is provided for personal and non-commercial use.
 You agree not to reproduce, duplicate, copy, sell, trade, resell or exploit for any commercial purposes, any portion of the Service.
+You must also be 18 or older to use this software product.

 ## User Conduct